N0menIllisLegio/azurlane-wiki-app/README.md

 - [ ] Add ability to display min equipment stats and only max rarity equipment
 - [ ] Fix performance issues
 - [ ] Add a display of the best equipment for shipgirl

-## Data and images
-Ship's and equipment's data and images were fetched from: azurlane.koumakan.jp.